Margaretka15/instruments/README.md

 # Musical Instruments - project for XML processing class.

 This is a final project I created for my XML processing class.
 XML file contains information about ten musical instruments.
-HTML page allows user to display all of them, filter them by category or by search phrase.
+HTML page allows the user to display all of them, filter them by one of three categories or by search phrase.

 ## Goal
 The final project consisted of the following tasks: